Easy Pineapple Upside Down Cake Recipe

 Step#5: Pour in Batter and Bake

-Pour the batter over the pineapple and bake at 350F for 30 minutes or until a toothpick inserted comes out clean.
-Could this be any easier?!
-Even the baking time is quick!
+- Bake at 350F for 30 minutes or until a toothpick comes out clean.

 How Long Should You Wait Before Flipping The Cake?

-The secret to flipping upside-down cakes is to first place the cake stand on top of the cake, then with one fluid motion, flip the cake stand and the cake pan at the same time and it will land right side up on your cake stand.
+The secret to flipping upside-down cakes is to first place the cake stand on top of the cake, then, with one fluid motion, flip the cake stand and the cake pan at the same time so the cake lands right side up on your cake stand.
+Watch my YouTube video, in the recipe card below, to see how it’s done.

 Does the Cake Need to be Refrigerated?